 There are some other points people talk about more of which are black hat.
 I absolutely don’t do any of these so I won’t even make mention of them here.

 If you want black hat methods, go look for them on Google but I strongly advice against it.
 However, some ‘not black hat’ methods include installing the Alexa tool bar, linking to Alexa from your blog, attracting more traffic from webmaster and blogger – reason being that most of these guys have the alexa tool bar installed on their browsers, etc

-Create and publish unique and ‘wow’ contents on a more frequent and regular rhythm.
-Be active on social media and stay away from back hat methods.
+Create and publish unique and ‘wow’ content on a more frequent and regular rhythm.
+Be active on social media, get the best webinar software if preparing for live audience, and stay away from back hat methods.